miggi92/flutter-weather/README.md

 ![Home Screen Mobile Detail]

 ## Usage

+To run this app, you will need an API key from OpenWeatherMap.
+You can get a free key by signing up on their website: [https://openweathermap.org/](https://openweathermap.org/)

+Once you have your API key, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
 2. Navigate to the project directory: `cd weather-app`